Open Source AI Agent Framework for Enterprise

 AtlasClaw

-Built for multi-user AI agent deployment, governed by enterprise permissions, and designed for real AI application delivery.
+Built for multi-user AI agent deployment, governed execution, and real enterprise AI application delivery.

-Multi-user AI agent One deployment for organization users Avoid per-user setup, duplication, and wasted resources.
+Multi-user AI agent One deployment for organization users Run one open source multi-user AI agent framework instead of per-user agent stacks.

 Systems by Skills Webhook and provider-based integration Use webhook entrypoints and skills to bring AI capability into observability, ITSM, OA, CRM, and other existing enterprise systems.

-Enterprise security and compliance SSO, RBAC, and admin control RBAC integrates with existing systems through SSO.
-Admins approve LLM providers and control agent behavior.
+Enterprise security and compliance SSO, RBAC, and admin control SSO and RBAC keep governed AI agent execution aligned with enterprise-approved LLM providers.

 Multi channels IM to Agent to Systems Use IM as the anywhere access layer: users reach AtlasClaw through Slack, WhatsApp, Feishu, WeCom, or DingTalk, then the agent executes skills and interacts with enterprise systems.